 In this game, use the arrow keys or shortcut letter keys to build numbers that match the numbers above the approaching shadow monsters.
 Press the space bar to launch a firework and banish the approaching monsters.

 Because the original Flash versions of the Math Snacks games were becoming unusable in most browsers, we decided to begin rebuilding the games using more modern technologies.
-This was to be made in Unity using C# and published for browsers using WebGL.
 Furthermore, times had changed and it was becoming expected for educational games, and games in general, to be more accessible.
 Gate was particularly problematic because the timed elements made it difficult to play for kids with mobility issues.

-Although I hadn’t worked on the original Gate, I was in charge of building the remake as well as designing and implementing some accessibility features.
-I added a whole new control scheme that uses arrow keys, a slider that changes the speed of the incoming monsters, and a new level select screen with added information about each level, as well as a new scoring system.
+I was in charge of building the remake as well as designing and implementing some accessibility features.
+I added a whole new control scheme that uses arrow keys to build numbers and change place values, a slider that changes the speed of the incoming monsters, and a new level select screen with added information about each level.

 Credits: Lead Programmer (Unity version)